-First Nations Australians who are experts and advocates in digital inclusion and the media make up the advisory group.
+The Advisory Group is made up of First Nations Australians who are experts and advocates in digital inclusion and the media and broadcasting sector.

 We’re supported by the Digital Inclusion Expert Panel.